02/06/2025 See update at the end of this question...

-I want to process a set of mail (sub-)folders beginning from one which is selected E.G
+I want to process a set of mail (sub-)folders beginning from the one selected.

 The aim is to change the first few characters in the name of each one.